openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 Client request parameters are incorrect or exceed processing capacity.

-**Troubleshooting Steps**
+**Resolution Steps**

-1. Verify whether the client request parameters are correct.
+1. Verify if the client request parameters are correct.
-2. Terminate the current instance and recreate it.
-If recreation fails, abort related operations.
+2. Destroy the current instance and recreate it.
+If recreation fails, stop the related operations.